Atwood man charged with three felonies after ramming police chief's car

-HAMMOND — Atwood Police Chief Rob Bross was injured after being reportedly rammed by a semi-tractor during an attempted traffic stop this week in Hammond.
+HAMMOND — Atwood Police Chief Rob Bross was injured after being reportedly rammed by a semitrailer during an attempted traffic stop this week in Hammond.

-The incident began at about 1:45 p.m.
-Monday when Bross attempted to stop a black 1993 Kenworth semi-tractor with no trailer attached for an alleged traffic violation.
+The incident began about 1:45 p.m.
+Monday when Bross attempted to stop a black 1993 Kenworth semi with no trailer attached for an alleged traffic violation.

-After initiating the stop, the vehicle fled toward the village of Hammond.
+After Bross initiated the stop, the vehicle fled toward the village of Hammond.

 At the intersection of Seventh and A streets in Hammond, the operator of the semi put it in reverse and rammed into the front end of Bross' police car, rendering it inoperable.
 Sheriff's deputies arrived shortly after the accident and assisted Bross.

-The semi-tractor fled the scene and was found unoccupied near La Place.
+The semi fled the scene and was found unoccupied near La Place.

 He is in Piatt County jail being held on $100,000 bond.

-Larimore made his initial court appearance in front of Piatt County Judge Dana Rhoades on Thursday morning.
+Larimore made his initial court appearance Thursday morning in front of Piatt County Judge Dana Rhoades.
 He was assigned a public defender, and a preliminary hearing was scheduled for Monday.